Deinococcus radiodurans: Evolution of ionizing-radiation resistance

 Valerie Mattimore of Louisiana State University has suggested the radioresistance of D. radiodurans is simply a side effect of a mechanism for dealing with prolonged cellular desiccation (dryness).
 To support this hypothesis, she performed an experiment in which she demonstrated that mutant strains of D. radiodurans that are highly susceptible to damage from ionizing radiation are also highly susceptible to damage from prolonged desiccation, while the wild-type strain is resistant to both.
+It was also shown that desiccation induces double-stranded DNA breaks with patterns similar to extreme ionizing radiation.
 In addition to DNA repair, D. radiodurans use LEA proteins (Late Embryogenesis Abundant proteins) expression to protect against desiccation.

-In this context, also the robust S-layer of D. radiodurans through its main protein complex, the S-layer Deinoxanthin Binding Complex (SDBC), strongly contributes to its extreme radioresistance.
-In fact, this S-layer acts as a shield against electromagnetic stress, as in the case of ionizing radiation exposure, but also stabilize the cell wall against possible consequent high temperatures and desiccation.
+In this context, also the robust cell envelope of D. radiodurans through its main protein complex, the S-layer Deinoxanthin Binding Complex (SDBC), strongly contributes to both physiological functions and its extreme radioresistance.
+In fact, this protein complex acts as a shield against electromagnetic stress, as in the case of ionizing radiation exposure, but also stabilizes the cell envelope against possible consequent high temperatures and desiccation.